 Sleep in bed first

 If you’re sleep-deprived, your body is under stress and pumping out cortisol.
 Stress beyond a certain point is not going to help your cause.
 Some individuals find intimacy helps relieve stress, but again you’ve got to find that sweet spot where you can relax enough to partake.
 Work on your sleep hygiene.
 That is, create a bedtime routine that helps you get a few good nights’ sleep to reduce cortisol.
-Optimal sleep will also enhance growth hormone that will help that weight training pay off in a fitter body you’ll feel good in.
+Optimal sleep will also enhance growth hormone which will help that weight training pay off in a fitter body you’ll feel good in.

 Exercise with your partner